Ice Skating Equipment List

 A unitard is a one-piece garment with long legs and often long sleeves.
 The unitard usually does not come past a skater’s ankles or wrists.
 It differs from a leotard because a leotard does not fully cover a skater’s legs, while a unitard covers the majority of the legs and arms.
 The garment is similar in price to a leotard and tights and can be considered to be a combination of both those equipment items.

-Wrist guards are worn on a skater's wrist and forearm.
-Wrist guards are made with special types of cushions and protective padding to prevent a skater from breaking their wrist or injuring themselves if they are to fall on their wrist or break a fall with their hand.
-The guards often have one piece that loops around the thumb, and another piece that loops around the other four fingers and wrist area.
+Wrist guards are worn on a skater’s wrist and forearm.
+Wrist guards are made with special types of cushions and protective padding to prevent a skater from breaking their wrists or injuring themselves if they are to fall on their wrists or break a fall with their hands.
+The guards often have one piece that loops around the thumbs, and another piece that loops around the other four fingers and wrist area.
 Wrist guards are cheap to purchase and cost less than $20.

 List of Ice Skating Equipment

 - Elbow Pads